A blog about being too bendy. To raise awareness of Ehlers Danlos Syndrome.

 The way collagen is made and functions is determined by the genes you inherit from your parents.
 Unfortunately due to a genetic alteration, some people make collagen that is weaker and more stretchy than it should be.
-This causes certain physical signs and complications which became known as Ehlers Danlos Syndrome, named after the two doctors who studied the patterns of physical signs around 1900.
+This causes certain physical signs and complications which became known as The Ehlers-Danlos Syndromes (EDS), named after the two doctors who studied the patterns of physical signs around 1900.

-There are several types of Ehlers Danlos Syndrome (EDS), each with a different type of collagen affected, creating different complications.
+There are 13 types of EDS, each with a different type of collagen affected, creating different complications.
 For example Vascular type EDS is caused by a fault with type 3 collagen and is considered the most serious form of EDS due to fragile blood vessels and organs which can rupture.
 80% of Vascular EDS patients develop a life threatening complication by the age of 40.
 Some types of EDS are very rare.
 Type 7C Dermotoparaxis (extremely fragile sagging skin) has only been found in ten people.

 All types of EDS have some features in common: skin elasticity (stretchy skin), joint hypermobility (commonly known as being double jointed), and other fragile body tissues, eg. a weak stomach wall leading to hernias, stretchy blood vessels, and thin heart valves.

 The altered gene causing several types of EDS has been found.
 But no treatment has yet been developed to improve the strength or function of collagen.
-So there is no cure for Ehlers Danlos Syndrome, …and despite what beauty therapy companies may claim, there is also no cream or pill that can cure wrinkles!
+So there is no cure for any type of EDS.

 Joint hypermobility means that one or all of a person’s joints have an unusually large range of movement.
 It is common in the general population, particularly in women, children and the Asian and Afro Caribbean races.
 Ligaments attach two bones and hold joints together.
 They are 99% collagen, so weak collagen in ligaments allows excessive range of movement of the joint.